Abebahiru/SBA307-308/README.md

 # SBA307-308
 # FULL STACK JAVA TRAVEL BLOG
-TECHNICAL SPECIFICATIONS
+# Project Readme

+## Technical Requirements

-HTML
+### HTML
-●	Have at least 3 pages, keep the grid system consistent as much as possible ●	Use at least 10 different HTML tags
+- Have at least 3 pages, keeping the grid system consistent as much as possible.
-●	Use HTML tables
+- Utilize at least 10 different HTML tags.
+- Implement HTML tables.
-●	Implement at least two uses for forms
+- Implement at least two uses for forms.
-●	Dropped Down Menu
+- Include a Dropped Down Menu.
-●	Use web fonts
+- Utilize web fonts.
-●	Use different types of content in the form of text, images, videos, and GIFs ●	Use regex validation
+- Use different types of content such as text, images, videos, and GIFs.
+- Implement regex validation.

+### CSS
+- Apply Inline, internal, and external styling.
+- Utilize five different CSS selectors.
+- Avoid using too many fonts.
+- Use colors that complement each other.
+- Optional: Use Flexbox.

+### JavaScript
+- Utilize external scripts.
+- Use variables, if statements, loops, at least one form of collections, functions/callbacks, and events.